- Search The Registry

 - My Account

 *Alan Page was born on this date in 1945.
-He was an African American football player and is a lawyer and state Supreme Court Judge, and education activist.
+He was a Black football player and is a lawyer, retired state Supreme Court Judge, and education activist.

-From Canton, Ohio he is the son of Howard and Georgiana Page and has one brother and two sisters.
-He graduated from Central Catholic High School in his home town.
-In 1967, young Page received a Bachelor of Arts in Political Science, University of Notre Dame.
-Then he was drafted into the National Football League by the Minnesota Vikings the following year.
-Page played professionally with the Minnesota Vikings and the Chicago Bears from until 1981.
-In 1971, he was the first defensive player in NFL history to receive "Most Valuable Player" Award.
-Eight years later Page became the first active NFL player to complete a marathon (26.2 miles).
-Also during this time (1978) he received his Jurist Doctor from the University of Minnesota Law School.
+Page played professionally with the Minnesota Vikings and the Chicago Bears until 1981.
+In 1971, he was the first defensive player in NFL history to receive the "Most Valuable Player" Award.
+Eight years later, Page became the first active NFL player to complete a marathon (26.2 miles).
+Also during this time (1978), he received his Jurist Doctor from the University of Minnesota Law School.

-He also helped establish Kodak/Alan Page Challenge, a nationwide essay contest encouraging urban youth to recognize the value of education, and is a frequent speaker to groups of students about the importance of education.
+He also helped establish the Kodak/Alan Page Challenge, a nationwide essay contest encouraging urban youth to recognize the value of education.
+He frequently speaks to groups of students about the importance of education.

-Page was a member of the Board of Regents, University of Minnesota from 1989-1992.
-Alan Page is also a member of the American Law Institute since 1993.
+Page was a member of the Board of Regents, University of Minnesota, from 1989-1992.
+Page is also a member of the American Law Institute since 1993.

 In 2004, Page received the NCAA Theodore Roosevelt Award.
 In 2005, he received the National Football Foundation and College Hall of Fame Distinguished American Award.
-Also in January 2007, Justice Page was honored by the Trumpet Award Association as their 2007 recipient of the Trumpet Award in Law.
-Alan C. Page retired from the bench of the Minnesota Supreme Court on August 31st 2015 and a middle school in Minneapolis is now named after him.
+Also, in January 2007, Justice Page was honored by the Trumpet Award Association as their 2007 recipient of the Trumpet Award in Law.
+Alan C. Page retired from the bench of the Minnesota Supreme Court on August 31, 2015, and a middle school in Minneapolis is now named after him.

 Minnesota Historical Society